 I have to admit that I had never even heard of travel blogs until my partner suggested we should start one to chronicle the round-the-world trip we were about to set off on.
 But a quick Google search revealed that what I had done – quit my job to travel the world – was not as extraordinary as I thought it was.
 There were plenty of people out there who’d done the same thing, having already started their own trips or who were about to set out on a similar journey.

 Some of the blogs I found back then are still around today, blogs I still regularly read like Uncornered Market, yTravelBlog, Bacon is Magic and NomadicMatt, but most of the blogs I discovered back in 2010 have long disappeared.
-Most people seem to go travel for a year or two and then return to their regular lives, and I didn’t expect to travel for longer than a year.
+Most people seem to go travel for a year or two and then return to their regular lives, and I certainly didn’t expect to travel for longer than a year.

 When I started Globetrottergirls, I had no idea where this blogging journey would lead me, and I never imagined that it would change my entire life.
 Without Globetrottergirls, I would have never become location-independent, saving me from having to go back to my desk job in London which had made me miserable.
-I doubt that I would still be working in the soul-sucking financial sector, but I’d probably still be working in an office, had I not started this website eight years ago.
+I doubt that I would still be working in the soul-sucking financial sector, but I’d probably still be working in an office, had we not started this website eight years ago.

-I would probably have never gone after my dream of living in New York, a dream that I wanted to make a reality ever since visiting the Big Apple for the first time in 2009, but had quickly disregarded after some research revealed that getting a sponsorship for a work visa was anything but easy.
+I probably would have never gone after my dream of living in New York, a dream that I wanted to make a reality ever since visiting the Big Apple for the first time in 2009, but had quickly disregarded after some research revealed that getting a sponsorship for a work visa was anything but easy.

 Globetrottergirls did so much more for me than to just help me change careers though.
 It showed me that there was a different, unconventional way to live my life – I didn’t have to work a 9-to-5 job!

-I could make a living being my own boss, making my own hours, deciding what kind of work I wanted to do.
+It showed me that I could make a living being my own boss, making my own hours, deciding what kind of work I wanted to do.
 And I could do it from a hammock in Nicaragua or from a beach in Thailand.
 I met people who felt the same way about the corporate world, who had also left their careers behind to set off on a journey into the unknown.
 I doubt that without my round-the-world trip and the world that blogging and working online opened up for me, I’d have had the courage to quit my job and try living a life less ordinary.
-But crossing paths with so many people both online and on my travels that were living a similar lifestyle made me believe that it wasn’t as crazy to pursue this dream of turning a 1-year trip into an indefinite journey as many friends and colleagues back home made it seem.
+But crossing paths with so many people both online and on my travels that were living a similar lifestyle made me believe that it wasn’t as crazy to pursue this dream of turning a 1-year trip into an indefinite journey as many friends and colleagues back home and in London had made it seem.

 Over the years, I was lucky enough to meet many of the bloggers I started following when I set off on my round-the-world trip, plus a bunch of other like-minded people who were earning their money online or had remote jobs, and it was thanks to these people that I found the courage to turn down the job offer I had waiting for me back in England, and to stay on the road instead.
 Because even though traveling the world forever (or at least for a few years) was what I was secretly hoping to do, in reality I always thought I would have to go back to the corporate world after roaming the globe for twelve months.

-Turning down a safe job with a steady paycheck and paid vacation days was one of the scariest things I’ve ever done.
+Turning down a secure job with a steady paycheck and paid vacation days was one of the scariest things I’ve ever done.
 And I’m not going to lie: Those first few years trying to make a living on the road were not easy.
 Travel blogging as a career was not a thing yet, and I remember accepting some really low-paying jobs, like a social media account manager position for £7 an hour, or blog writing / copy writing for as little as $10 per hour.
 But living frugally enabled me to stretch my savings until I was finally able to ask for better rates and started making some money through the blog as well.

-I tried to go back to more conventional jobs a couple of times over the years when money was tight, but I quickly realized that I am one of these people who are simply not made to work for somebody else – I enjoy being my own boss and don’t have a problem working seven days a week, as long as it is for myself.
+I tried to go back to more conventional jobs a couple of times over the years when money was tight, but I quickly realized that I am one of these people who are simply not made to work for somebody else – I enjoy being my own boss and don’t have a problem working seven days a week, as long as it is for me.

 Another thing I could have never foreseen when I started Globetrottergirls is how many lives I would influence.
 I am not sure how many people have emailed me over the years, telling me how Globetrottergirls had inspired them to travel to a certain place, go on their first solo trip, or visit a destination that hadn’t been on their radar until they read about it on this very site.